Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 return decorator

 Configuration manifests and flattening logic must be validated before deployment.
-A minimal GitHub Actions workflow ensures schema compliance, unit test coverage, and linting standards.
+A minimal GitHub Actions workflow gates manifest schema compliance, unit-test coverage, and synthetic-payload regression for the traversal engine.

 yaml